 (including Bracknell Town Centre), and supporting the use of two centres for lifelong learning), and • strengthening local transport infrastructure and ensuring Bracknell is sustainable (such as retaining and enhancing cycle ways and footpaths, supporting school pick up and drop off areas).
 These policies should have a positive impact on all who live and work within the neighbourhood plan area equally rather than specific groups, so there is not considered to be any equality impact.
 15. Pregnancy and maternity equality Y There is likely to be an overall positive impact.
 Whilst there are no specific policies in the Plan that make provision for specific groups of people, the Plan includes policies to support proposals which retain, improve and enhance community facilities, and support development that will allow for complementary uses alongside present and future community facilities retention of community facilities, which are often used by health workers, and for play groups etc. 16.
 Marriage and civil partnership equality There is likely to be a neutral impact.
 It is not envisaged that there will be a differential impact based on marriage and civil partnership equality, as there are no specific policies in the Plan that make provision for specific groups of people.
 The policies within the Plan relate to: • the protection and enhancement of the character of the environment and community (such as protection of open spaces, community facilities, heritage assets, policies relating to air quality and biodiversity, managing street scape and local character), • supporting the local economy (such as small businesses, maintaining and enhancing existing neighbourhood shopping centres (including Bracknell Town Centre), and supporting the use of two centres for lifelong learning), and strengthening local transport infrastructure and ensuring Bracknell is sustainable (such as retaining and enhancing cycle ways and footpaths, supporting school pick up and drop off areas).
 These policies should have a positive impact on all who live and work within the neighbourhood plan area equally rather than specific groups, so there is not considered to be any equality impact.
-17. Please give details of any other potential impacts on any other group (e.g. those on lower incomes/carers/ex-offenders, armed forces communities) and on promoting good community relations. protect open space of public value a improved public access to watercouprotect/provide additional habitat re biodiversity corridors in private gard protect air quality (Policy EV9) safeguard heritage assets (Policies support proposals for smaller busine (Policy EC3), safeguard community use of centres which provide long-temix of uses in Bracknell Town Cent safeguard local character (Policies retain, improve and enhance cyclew drop off areas (TR5), seek to avoid Plan therefore should result in a postered and written by the local communes/views and aspirations. ess (Polices EC1 and EC2), maintain and enhance neighbourhood shopping centres facilities (Policy EV12), support proposals which ensure retention and continued erm learning opportunities (Policy EC4), and support proposals which incorporate a re (Policy EC5) 18.
+17. Please give details of any other potential impacts on any other group (e.g. those on lower incomes/carers/ex-offenders, armed forces communities) and on promoting good community relations. protectimpro protectimpro protection safeg suppo (Policimuse of mix of the Plant of prepared a issues/vie) Furthermo oved public access to watercourses and river corridors (Poct/provide additional habitat resources for wildlife through versity corridors in private gardens (Policies EV3, EV4, EVct air quality (Policy EV9) juard heritage assets (Policies HE1-HE3) cies EV1 and EV2), and support proposals which support blicy EV8) protection of trees, new tree planting, and green space /5, and HO5) , maintain and enhance neighbourhood shopping centres oport proposals which ensure retention and continued Policy EC4), and support proposals which incorporate a TR2 and TR3), support provision of school pick up and upon the highway network (Policy TR8). nity overall.
+In addition, this is a Plan that has been Council - and as such it reflects local community 18.
 If an adverse/negative impact has been identified can it be justified on grounds of promoting equality of opportunity for one group or for any other reason?
-19. If there is any difference in the impact of the activity when considered for each of the equality groups listed in 8 - 14 above; how significant is the negative impacts have been identifie d in respect of any of the groups listed in 8-16, above.
+N/A 19.
+If there is any difference in the impact of the activity when considered for each of the equality groups listed in 8 - 14 above; how significant is the No negativ ve impacts have been identified in respect of any of the gr roups listed in 8-16, above.